Here’s how to make a powerful call to action in a business presentation

 A call to action is a vital part of written material as well – in marketing emails, blogs, advertising and website content.

-There are four types of calls to action: adoption, discontinuance, deterrence, and continuance:
+There are four types of calls to action: change, stop, discourage, and continue:

-- Adoption means you want to persuade the audience to think in a new way or adopt a new idea that influences their behavior.
+- Change means you want to persuade the audience to think in a new way or adopt a new idea that influences their behavior.

-- Discontinuance is the opposite: you persuade the audience to stop doing something (like quit smoking).
+- Stop is the opposite: you persuade the audience to stop doing something (like using outdated software or work process).

-- Deterrence is an argument to persuade the audience not to start something if they haven’t already started.
+- Discourage is an argument to persuade the audience not to start something if they haven’t already started.

 Only use one type of CTA for each presentation.
 Otherwise, your message will get watered down.
 Therefore, assess your audience and decide which CTA applies best to them overall.